Australians have already spent close to $15 billion on renovating and building residential homes since the beginning of 2016.

 Mr. Ameer explains his expert tips for how investors and homeowners can generate wealth from every renovation:

-It is essential to know the worth of the property after renovations have been completed to determine its profit figure and viability.
+So only buy properties that can be cosmetically improved in 3-5 weeks.
+It is essential to know the worth of the property after renovations have been completed.
+This will help to determine its profit figure and viability.
 Avoid properties that require work that will be expensive and time-consuming, such as stormwater or rewiring.
-Instead aim for cosmetic renovations only, which only require external modification with new paints, carpets, appliances, kitchen and bathrooms, and an all-round sufficient tidy-up.
+Instead aim for cosmetic renovations only.
+These only require external modifications with new paints, carpets, appliances, kitchen and bathrooms, and an all-round sufficient tidy-up.

-Use your creativity wisely.
+Use your creativity wisely